The Bankrate promise

 However, it’s worth noting that I don’t use this card for regular, non-bonus spending.
-For purchases that don’t earn bonus rewards with my Ink Business Cash or Ink Business Preferred® Credit Card, I switch to the Ink Business Unlimited® Credit Card to earn 1.5 percent cash back.
+For purchases that don’t earn bonus rewards with my Ink Business Cash or with my Ink Business Preferred® Credit Card, I switch to the Ink Business Unlimited® Credit Card to earn 1.5 percent cash back on all purchases.

 Combine points with ease

 I turn my cash back into Chase Ultimate Rewards points and transfer them to my Chase Sapphire Reserve for a few reasons.
 First, in doing so, I get 50 percent more value when I redeem points for airfare, hotels, rental cars and other travel through Chase.
 Second, the Sapphire Reserve lets me transfer points to Chase airline and hotel partners at a 1:1 ratio.

 Fortunately, Chase makes combining all your travel points into one account a breeze.

 If you’re thinking of applying for the Ink Business Cash so you can earn cash back at office supply stores, you should also know about consumer protections that can apply to your purchases.
 The Ink Business Cash comes with two important benefits for items you buy with your card:

 - Purchase protection against damage or theft, which is good for up to 120 days after purchase with a maximum benefit of $10,000 per claim and $50,000 per account